Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/signal-extension-and-rules-engine-integration.md

 # Signal extension and Rules Engine integration

-The rules that you set up can use the available triggers and conditions, which results in one of the following actions:
+The rules that you set up can use the available triggers and conditions, which result in one of the following actions:

-* Send Postback
+* Send a postback
-* Send PII
+* Send Personally Identifiable Information (PII)
-* Open URL
+* Open a URL

 After these actions have been configured to be triggered and published, the Signal extension carries out the requested actions.

-To send PII data to external destinations, the `PII` action can trigger the Rules engine when certain triggers and traits match.
+To send PII data to external destinations, the `PII` action can trigger the rules engine when certain triggers and traits match.
 When setting a rule, you can also set the `PII` action for a Signal event.
 The `collectPii` API can then be used to trigger the rule and send the PII data.

 ## Rules tokens <a id="rules-tokens"></a>

 Rules tokens are special strings that are used in rule actions as values and are expanded by the SDK when the action is carried out.
-The format of a token is \`

-`, where token is any data element that is defined in Experience Platform Launch for a mobile property that identifies the source of the data from which the token is expanded.
-For example,`

-`can be used in the Signal postback action, where`My Data element for ECID\` is a data element that was created using the Mobile Core extension, and the data element type is Experience Cloud ID.
+The format of a token is `{%TOKEN%}`, where token is any data element that is defined in Experience Platform Launch for a mobile property that identifies the source of the data from which the token is expanded.
+For example, `{%TOKEN%}` can be used in the Signal postback action, where `My Data element for ECID` is a data element that was created using the Mobile Core extension, and the data element type is Experience Cloud ID.

 The token can also be one of the reserved key names.
-For more information, see [Matching and Retrieving Values by keys](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details#matching-and-retrieving-values-by-keys).
+For more information, see the [matching and retrieving values by keys tutorial](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine/rules-engine-details#matching-and-retrieving-values-by-keys).

 Some tokens are modifier functions that specify the transformation that is applied to the value that was replaced by the token.
 An example is `urlenc`, which specifies that the value will be URL-encoded before it is replaced in the rule.